quentincloudsnow/automationcenter/AutomationCenter.md

     ![Relative](images/2022-11-07_09-47-30.png)

-    Now that we have reviewed the **Automation Center Dashboard**, lets review an Automation Request
+    Now that we have reviewed the **Automation Center Dashboard**, let's review an Automation Request

-1. From the Automation Center Workspace, click on the List icon (1), then click **All Automation Request** (2), then locate the Automation request (3)  **ATR0002003 - Setup Direct Deposit** and click on it to open it
+1. From the Automation Center Workspace, click on the List icon (1), then click **All Automation Request** (2), then locate the Automation request (3)  **ATR0001002 - Setup Direct Deposit** and click on it to open it

     ![Relative](images/2022-11-03_10-42-09.png)